BoczV/tic_tac_toe/README.md

 While its concept may be simple, the game hides a world of possibilities and tactics waiting to be discovered.
 Will you choose to go on the offensive, relentlessly pursuing victory, or adopt a more defensive approach, thwarting your opponent's plans at every turn?
 Each match is a unique puzzle, challenging your wits and sharpening your ability to foresee the consequences of each move.

+Tic-tac-toe is the perfect game for those seeking a quick burst of excitement or a leisurely brain-teasing experience.
+Get ready to immerse yourself in a timeless classic that never fails to captivate and entertain.

 ![alt text](https://www.rd.com/wp-content/uploads/2019/10/tic-tac-toe-scaled.jpg?resize=2048)